Table of contents

 โ€

-The DPO function needs to know what personal data enters the organisation, where it sits, who uses it, which vendors touch it, and when it should be deleted.
+The DPO function needs to know what personal data enters the company, why it is collected, where it is stored, who can access it, which processors touch it, and when it should be erased.

-For a private bank, that means KYC flows, mobile app events, call-centre recordings, loan application data, collections workflows, and processor access.
-For a hospital chain, it means patient records, diagnostic data, insurance claims, appointment systems, and third-party lab integrations.
+For a bank, that means KYC data, transaction records, mobile app events, call-centre recordings, loan workflows, collections, marketing lists, and processor access.
+For a hospital chain, it means patient records, diagnostics, insurance claims, appointment systems, lab integrations, and pharmacy records.

-Without that map, every DSAR, breach review, and vendor assessment starts cold.
+Without this map, every DSAR, breach review, PIA, and vendor assessment starts with guesswork.

 โ€